peter-woyzbun/dgrmr_m/README.md

 `dgrmr` is a small library for data manipulation in Python inspired by (and a cheap immitation of) Hadley Wickham's R package `dplyr`.
-The goal is to make for more structured, readable, and intuitive data manipulation.
-It is essentially a modified subset of `pandas`.
+The goal is to make for more structured, readable, and intuitive data manipulation code.
+It is essentially some new/renamed `pandas` functions.

 The core feature is the "pipe" operator, `>>`, which turns `x >> f(y)` into `f(x,y)`.
 It allows for the chaining together of any number of data manipulation functions.
-The idea is to pass a dataframe through a clear, concise, ordered set of instructions.
+The idea is to pass manipulate a dataframe with a clear, concise, ordered set of instructions.

 The code below is an example of one such instruction set.